the-turing-way/the-turing-way/book/content/software_quality/software_quality.md

-# Software Quality Checklist
+# Checklist

 ## Summary
-Here we provide a short checklist for software projects, the rest of this chapter elaborates on the various point in this list.
+Here we provide a short checklist for software projects.
+The rest of this chapter elaborates on the various point in this list.

-## Checklist
+## The list

 The __bare minimum__ that every software project should do, from the start, is:
 * [FIX_LINK] Pick & include an [open source license]()